"Can we take a picture with you?"

 "We saw that our guests were coming up with outfits and entire ensembles inspired by Disney characters," said Motowidlak.
 "We really saw a need for some kind of transformative makeover experience for people of all ages — something customized to allow guests to really enjoy their day on our property."

 Motowidlak says Senses Spa launched the makeovers in October 2017 to compliment the seasonal event "Mickey's Not-So-Scary Halloween Party," but the services were so popular they became a year-round offering.
 Prices for Character Couture range from $50-$120, depending on the client's age and the services requested.
 A full package of hair, makeup and nail designs will cost an adult $120.

-We figured that was a small prices to pay to enter Disney's Grand Floridian resort as moms wearing T-shirts and no makeup and walk out as Jasmine, Belle, Tiana and Rapunzel.
+We figured that was a small price to pay to enter Disney's Grand Floridian resort as moms wearing T-shirts and no makeup and walk out as Jasmine, Belle, Tiana and Rapunzel.
 During our two hours at the Ivy Trellis Salon, we were given princess hairstyles — complete with "pixie dust" glitter, colorful character-inspired makeup and Jamberry nail decals that matched our chosen princess.

 The Ivy Trellis staff seemed as excited to be making us into princesses as we were to be there.
 Throughout the experience, my friends and I talked about how soon we could come back and get makeovers again.
 With literally any Disney character possible as inspiration — from villains to "Star Wars" characters to Mickey Mouse and friends — we could never exhaust all of the options.

 It's this endless creativity that Motowidlak says makes Character Couture a hit.